upmcplanetracker/firewalla-huge-blocklists/README.md

     list_name|https://url-to-your-list/unbound|/home/pi/.firewalla/config/unbound_local/your_list.conf

-Then add the corresponding include line to your Unbound config:

-    include: "/home/pi/.firewalla/config/unbound_local/your_list.conf"

 Run the script again to download the new list:

     sudo /home/pi/update_dns.sh

 ### Removing a Blocklist

-To remove a blocklist, either:
+To remove a blocklist:

 1. Comment it out in the .env file by adding `#` at the start of the line, OR
 2. Delete the line entirely

-Then remove the corresponding `include:` line from your Unbound config and restart Unbound.
+3. AND delete the block list itself and restart Unbound

 ### Popular Blocklist URLs